pontem-network/bootstrap/README.md

 1. Navigate to [extrinsics](https://polkadot.js.org/apps/?rpc=wss://testnet.pontem.network/ws#/extrinsics).
 2. Choose `parachainStaking` pallet.
 3. Choose `joinCandidates(bond, candidate_count)` function.
+_Note: for the collator to work, `1000 PONT` or more are required._
 4. Put amount to bond in PONT tokens.
 5. For candidate_count use `1`.
 6. Send transaction.